Gum Disease Treatment Summerfield

 Osteoporosis

-Bone loss caused by osteoporosis can be accelerated in the mouth due to periodontal disease, leading to an extremely high chance of tooth loss.
+Bone loss caused by osteoporosis can be accelerated in the mouth due to gum disease, leading to an extremely high chance of tooth loss.

 Diabetes

-Diabetes and periodontal disease have a cyclical relationship, as the presence of one can cause the other to become worse and make diabetes extremely damaging and difficult to manage.
+Diabetes and gum disease have a cyclical relationship, as the presence of one can cause the other to become worse and make diabetes extremely damaging and difficult to manage.

 Alzheimer's Disease & Dementia